 To calculate the baseline and upgrade energy use for a given upgrade, you must subdivide the upgrade into smaller components (known as calculation zones).
-How you subdivide the upgrade into calculation zones depends on the specific project.
+How you subdivide upgrade into calculation zones depends on the specific project.
 A calculation zone is a series of lamps for which all of the variables of the greenhouse gas emissions reduction equation are common.

-The baseline calculation for the project must be divided into calculation zones containing common incumbent lamps with the same nominal lamp power, asset lifetime and control device.
+The baseline calculation for the project must be divided into calculation zones containing common incumbent lamps with the same nominal lamp power and rated lifetime hours (if a retrofit scenario) and sharing a common asset lifetime and control device.